openvinotoolkit/model_server/docs/python_support/python_support.md

 }
 ```

 In that example client will send an input called `first_number` and receive output called `last_number`.
-Since user has access to input and output names in the Python code, the code for incrementation can be generic.
+Since user has access to input and output names in the Python code, the code for incrementation can be generic and reused in all nodes.

 `incrementer.py`
 ```python